phpsysinfo/phpsysinfo/README.md

 "INSTALLATION AND CONFIGURATION" section.
 If it still doesn't work then you can:

-Submit a bug on SourceForge (preferred) (http://sourceforge.net/projects/phpsysinfo/)

-Ask for help in the forum (http://sourceforge.net/projects/phpsysinfo/)
+Ask for help or submit a bug on Github (https://github.com/phpsysinfo/phpsysinfo/issues)

 ***!!
 If you have any problems, please set `DEBUG` to true in `phpsysinfo.ini` and include any error messages in your bug report / help request !!***